Vada Chennai: Plot

 Rajan is the biggest smuggler in North Madras and works for Muthu, who is the MLA of that area.
 Muthu requests Rajan's help with clearing out the hamlets for a road project, which was initiated for the Pope's visit.
 Rajan stands against Muthu and vows to protect his hood and stops his smuggling activities.
 He also marries Chandra.
-Muthu, seeing that Rajan will not help him, informs the cops about his smuggling activities.
-When the cops come, Rajan kidnaps the ACP and refuses to let him go until the road project is called off.
-Rajan is hailed a hero in the hood for stopping the project.
-When the Chief Minister of Tamil Nadu MGR dies, Rajan goes to his funeral.
+Seeing that Rajan will not help him, Muthu informs the cops about his smuggling activities.
+When the cops arrive, Rajan kidnaps the ACP and refuses to leave him until the road project is called off.
+Rajan is hailed as a hero in the hood for stopping the project.
+When the Chief Minister of Tamil Nadu MGR dies, Rajan arrives at his funeral.

-Muthu, meanwhile, instigates Senthil to smuggle contraband using college students of their area, and then tips the police, leading to the youngster getting arrested.
-Senthil, Guna, Velu, and Pazhani are beaten up and publicly humiliated by Rajan for working against his wishes, and they hence plot Rajan's death.
+Meanwhile, Muthu instigates Senthil to smuggle contraband using college students of their area, and then tips the police, leading to the youngster getting arrested.
+Senthil, Guna, Velu and Pazhani are beaten up and publicly humiliated by Rajan for working against his wishes, and they hence plot Rajan's death.
 That night, they get Thambi to call Rajan to a hotel where Rajan tells them that he will help them become big.
 He tells that he has arranged for release of the boys and he bet them just to pacify the families of those boys.
 They are hesitant to kill him, but when their plot gets revealed, they hack Rajan (the dead man from the opening scene) to death.
-Rajan, while dying, requests Thambi to refrain from doing anything and let things be.
-Chandra vows to avenge Rajan's death.
+While dying, Rajan requests Thambi to refrain from doing anything and let things be.

-2003: At the meeting with the road contractor, Anbu, like Rajan, makes a stand for the people of the hood and refuses to endorse the project.
-Guna, enraged that Anbu went up against him, lets Senthil's brother-in-law Kumar, a cop, know that it was Anbu who stabbed Senthil.
-Chandra then reveals how she was behind everything that happened.
+2003: At the meeting with the road contractor, Anbu makes a stand for the people of the hood and refuses to endorse the project.
+Enraged that Anbu went up against him, Guna lets Senthil's brother-in-law Kumar, a police officer, know that it was Anbu who stabbed Senthil.
+Chandra then reveals that how she was behind everything that happened.
 She had sent men to kill Guna during the festival, but Anbu saved him.
 She decides to marry Guna and to use him to help kill the other three involved in Rajan's death.
 She added Guna and Velu's names to the hit list and drives a wedge between Guna and Velu.
-She gets Guna to leave the hood with her.
-She sends Rajan's men to help protect Anbu from Kumar.
-Kumar finds Anbu but is heavily beaten up by him.
+She gets Guna to leave the hood with her and sends Rajan's men to protect Anbu from Kumar.
+Kumar finds Anbu, but is heavily beaten and warned by him.

 Anbu then traps Guna and Chandra as they leave the hood and warns Guna to leave him and hood alone.
-Chandra covertly gives Rajan's old home to Anbu.
-The film ends with Anbu taking up Rajan's cause of fighting for the people.
+Chandra secretly gives Rajan's old home to Anbu, who takes up Rajan's cause of fighting for the people.